 We all felt it.
 Lake season in Berlin is much too short.
-But outside of those idyllic months when you can jump on the S-Bahn and reach a beautifully shaded swimming spot in half an hour, swimmers in Berlin can get their fix of the watery part of the world in some quite stunning public pools.
+But outside of those idyllic months when you can jump on the S-Bahn and reach a beautifully shaded swimming spot in half an hour, swimmers in Berlin can get their fix at one of the city’s stunning public indoor pools.

-Do you want to take a serious swim, or just hang out in the water?
+Do you want to take a serious, sporty swim, or just hang out in the water?
 Practice diving, or taking your kid to play in artificial waves?
-We’ve gone to the trouble of rating Berlin’s pools for attractiveness, fun and “swimmability” (by which we mean, whether or not you get a proper swim in).
+We’ve rated Berlin’s pools for attractiveness, fun and sportiness (by which we mean, whether or not you get a proper workout swim in).
 So which is the right pool for you?

 Stadtbad Neukölln